Emory University School of Law: Campus

 Emory's five-story Hugh F. MacMillan Law Library opened in August 1995.
 The library is situated adjacent to Gambrell Hall and includes access to over 400,000 volumes and more than 4,000 serials subscriptions.

 Admissions and academics

 Admissions

-Admissions for Emory Law is selective.
+Admissions for Emory Law is somewhat selective.
 For the JD class entering in the fall of 2023, 40.87% of applicants were accepted with 19.53% of those accepted enrolling.
 The 25th and 75th LSAT percentiles for the Class of 2026 were 161 and 168, respectively, with a median of 166.
 The 25th and 75th undergraduate GPA percentiles were 3.62 and 3.93, respectively, with a median of 3.82.

 Nearly half of Emory Law students are women, and about 32% are from underrepresented ethnic groups.
 Approximately 60% of students come from outside the Southeastern U.S.

 Rankings

-Emory Law is ranked 38th (tied) among ABA-approved law schools in the 2025 rankings by U.S. News & World Report.
-In the 2024 Above the Law (website) Top 50 Law School rankings, Emory Law is ranked 24th among ABA-approved law schools.
+Emory Law is ranked 40th (tied) among ABA-approved law schools in the 2026 rankings by U.S. News & World Report.
+In the 2026 Above the Law (website) Top 50 Law School rankings, Emory Law is ranked 29th among ABA-approved law schools.